 Not all telemedicine platforms are created alike.
 Therefore, telemedicine implementation time can largely differ across each one.
 Some platforms, for instance, might require installation of certain hardware or software, while there are others that don’t need any complex integration.

-Getting a custom made platform built for your practice that can seamlessly amalgamate with your current workflow, will speed up implementation time and improve your overall telemedicine ROI.
+Getting a custom telemedicine app built for your practice that can seamlessly amalgamate with your current workflow, will speed up implementation time and improve your overall telemedicine ROI.

 You also need to think about how easy the platform is to use.
 Remember, your patients are going to use this tool too, therefore, you need to integrate a platform that is user-friendly.